thompson-ad/graphbook/NOTES.md

 Sequelize is just a wrapper around the different libraries for the different database systems.

 The first step is to initialise the connection from Sequelize to out MySQL Server.

+### config file with sequelize

+the previous setup is fine but it is not ideal for later deployment

+The best option is to have a configuration file that is read and used according to the environment that the server is running on.